telerik/blazor-docs/components/grid/filtering.md

 ## Filter Menu

-To use a filter menu, set the `FilterMode` property of the grid to `Telerik.Blazor.FilterMode.FilterMenu`.
+To use a filter menu, set the `FilterMode` property of the grid to `Telerik.Blazor.GridFilterMode.FilterMenu`.

 The grid will render a button in the column header that you click to get a popup with filtering options.
 The popup lets you choose filter operator, filter criteria, to apply and clear the filter.